Introduction

 Example:

-$ free -h # Human readable
+$ free -h # Human readableuseradd

 Use: Creates new user